-In my experience in stitching photos into panorama.
+In my experience in stitching photos into a panorama.
 I never got the perfect one and I’m sure a lot of people experience it, even if they don’t realize it.
-What I mean is the problem of panorama isn’t visible at first glance, but in the detail.
+What I mean is the problem of a panorama isn’t visible at first glance.
+But can be seen in the detail.

-Take a look at my panorama.
+Take a look at the Jakarta National Monument Panorama.
 Look nice huh.
 But then I zoom in and then I can see some part of the image doesn’t align well.

-Now this photo ready.
+Now the photo is ready.
 Save and close.
 Back to Lightroom and start with the basic adjustment.
 Transform to black and white.
 Just decrease the highlight, increase the shadow, and match the white and black.
 Then edited it back to Photoshop.

-Before I began to edited it in Photoshop, I created a plan on what I’m gonna do with the panorama.
+Before I began to edit it in Photoshop, I created a plan on what I’m gonna do with the panorama.
 And here’s the idea:

 Don’t understand?
 You don’t have to.
-Basically there are three part in my composition.
+Basically, there are three parts to my composition.
 The ground as my foreground; Monas buildings as the Subject; and the sky as the background.

 First I select all of my subjects using the pen tool.
-Just select the Monas and all the building.
+Just select the Monas and all the buildings.
 So later they have their own adjustment.

 Then I began editing the background.
 I used Silver Efex Pro 2.
 What I want was a smooth looking sky.
-But at the same time I want to keep the cloud form detail since it look great.
+But at the same time, I want to keep the cloud form detail since it looks great.

 Then I used Silver Efex Pro 2 again for the foreground.
 For this, I want to make it more visible.
 So I just reduce the exposure and increase the contrast.
 And reduce some detail.
 But not as much as the background.

-Now the background and foreground are finish, next is the subjects.
-Using Silver Efex Pro 2, I edited the subjects, mean the buildings and Monas.
-Since I already select all of them, I can edited them specifically.
-And here what I did:
+Now the background and foreground are finished, next are the subjects.
+Using Silver Efex Pro 2, I edited the subjects, meaning the buildings and Monas.
+Since I have already selected all of them, I can edit them specifically.
+And here is what I did:

 Look pretty good!!!
 But not yet.
 I still want more.
-My final editing go back to Lightroom.
+My final editing goes back to Lightroom.

 Just burn & dodge in Lightroom.
-I used radial filter for this and mostly on buildings and gradual filter to decrease the sky and ground exposure.
-And then brighten some part of the sky and ground with radial tool.
+I used the radial filter for this and mostly on buildings and a gradual filter to decrease the sky and ground exposure.
+And then brighten some part of the sky and ground with the radial tool.
 Here where I put it:

-Then I add a little adjustment and sharpening and the finish it up.
+Then I add a little adjustment and sharpening and finish it up.

-When I said it hard for my laptop, it’s because how heavy the photo data is.
-Imagine this, one RAW photo sometime heavy for a normal computer to process.
+When I said it was hard for my laptop, it’s because of how heavy the photo data is.
+Imagine this, one RAW photo is sometimes heavy for a normal computer to process.
 Causing lag and loading.
-Now what happen when you combine 12 RAW photos into one?
-My laptop not exactly for photo editing.
-Which is one of the reason it took me so long to finish.
+Now, what happens when you combine 12 RAW photos into one?
+My laptop is not exactly for photo editing.
+Which is one of the reasons it took me so long to finish.